Tuttotorna/OMNIAMIND/README.md

 ## Overview

-**OMNIAMIND** is a **diagnostic-only structural analysis engine** designed to measure **global constraint pressure and rigidity** in numeric or symbolic sequences.
+**OMNIAMIND** is a **diagnostic-only structural analysis engine** designed to measure
+**global constraint pressure and boundary stability** in numeric or symbolic sequences.

 It does **not**:
 - generate text
 - evaluate semantic correctness
+- perform factorization or divisibility tests
-- require training or labels
+- require training, labels, or embeddings
-- depend on language models or embeddings
+- depend on language models

-OMNIAMIND measures **how strongly a sequence is internally constrained**.
+OMNIAMIND measures **how strongly a structure is constrained as a whole**.

 ---

 ## Core Idea

-Any genuinely constrained derivation (mathematical, logical, algorithmic) exhibits **global structural rigidity**.
+Any genuinely constrained derivation — mathematical, logical, or algorithmic —
+exhibits **global structural rigidity**.

+Plausible but unanchored constructions
+(e.g. hallucination-like outputs or arbitrary composites)
-Plausible but unanchored constructions (hallucination-like outputs) exhibit **lower global rigidity**, even if locally fluent.
+exhibit **lower global rigidity**, even if locally fluent or well-formed.

-OMNIAMIND detects this difference using **modular interference analysis**.
+OMNIAMIND detects this difference using **multi-base modular interference analysis**.

+This is a **structural property**, not a semantic one.

 ---

+## Boundary Interpretation

+OMNIAMIND does **not** treat boundaries as reactive or observer-dependent entities.

+The probing process does not alter, negotiate, or adapt the boundary.
+It merely exposes how the boundary constrains admissible structure.

+In this framework:

+- the boundary is **revealed**, not constructed
+- stability is **measured**, not induced
+- probing does **not** generate feedback, meaning, or interpretation

+Any observed rigidity is interpreted as an **intrinsic property of the structure**,
+not as an artifact of observation.

+---

 ## What OMNIAMIND Measures

-Given a sequence of integers (or tokens mapped deterministically to integers):
+Given a deterministic sequence of integers
+(or tokens mapped deterministically to integers), OMNIAMIND:

 - evaluates interference across many modular bases
 - aggregates normalized phase coherence
 - outputs a **rigidity score** ∈ [0, 1]

+Interpretation:

-High score → strong global constraints
+- **High score** → strong global constraints / stable boundary
-Low score → weak or missing constraints
+- **Low score** → weak or absent constraints

-This is **structure**, not meaning.
+This measures **structure**, not correctness or truth.

 ---